| |

 Can Cat Food Make a Cat Shed More?

 Vegan cat foods tend to decrease nutrient absorption and aren’t ideal for shedding.
-Steer clear.

 Supplemental cat food doesn’t offer the full range of nutrients cats need.
-Over-reliance on these foods may cause shedding.

 Learn more: